Beauvechain Air Base

-Beauvechain Air Base is a Belgian Air Force military airfield in Belgium, located 3 NM south of Beauvechain in Wallonia (Walloon Brabant Province); 20 mi east-southeast of Brussels.
+Beauvechain Air Base is a Belgian Air Force military airfield in Belgium, located 3 NM south of Beauvechain in Walloon Brabant province, Wallonia, 20 mi east-southeast of Brussels.

 It is home to the 1st Wing, operating A109BA helicopters, and the Basic Flying Training School, operating SIAI Marchetti SF.260 trainer aircraft.

 It is used as a base for the operational helicopter squadrons, and as a training center for pilots.
 Beauvechain also houses the Wing Meteo and the Air Force Band.
 It employs 1,100, therefore being the second employer of Walloon Brabant.

 History

 Beauvechain Air Base was a pre-World War II Belgian Air Force military airfield established in 1936 as "Le Culot Airfield".
 It was captured during the Battle of Belgium by the invading German Wehrmacht on 10 May 1940, destroying several Hawker Hurricane and Gloster Gladiator aircraft stationed at the airfield.